Personal Immigration

 Once you have been granted a sponsor licence, the Home Office may conduct a visit if you have a poor record of compliance with them or with other government departments.
 They will want to see if you have complied with your sponsor duties of:

-• reporting: whether you report the changes to a sponsored worker’s circumstances within the time limits;
+• reporting: whether you report the changes to a sponsored worker’s circumstances or changes to your organisation within the time limits;

 • record-keeping: checking whether the records in Appendix D are kept;